oksusoo1/fireflutter/README.md

 ## Test users

 - Create the following four test user accounts with password of `12345a` using email & password sign-in.
   - `apple@test.com`, `banana@test.com`, `cherry@test.com`, `durian@test.com`
+  - It is better to create test users with user utility.
+See [User utility](#user-utilities)

 - Create an admin with `admin@test.com` as its email and `12345a` as its password.
   - And set the uid as admin.
 Read [Setting admin on firestore security rules](#setting-admin-on-firestore-security-rules) to know how to set admin.